Andreas Tiffeau-Mayer

 PhD student (Princeton Physics)

-Large language models to predict T cell specificity and function
+Applying large language models to predict T cell specificity and function.

 Rishika Saxena